doverunner/multi-drm-flutter-sample/README.md

 ## Widevine DRM integration for Android

-In terms of Widevine DRM support for Android app, PallyCon Multi-DRM is compatible with Better Player without any modification.
+In terms of Widevine DRM support for Android app, DoveRunner Multi-DRM is compatible with Better Player without any modification.
 You can simply replace the below values in Better Player example as described in [Better Player's DRM configuration guide](https://jhomlala.github.io/betterplayer/#/drmconfiguration).

   - Widevine content URL : Input your DASH mpd URL in `url` parameter
   - License server URL : Input our DRM license server URL (`https://license-global.pallycon.com/ri/licenseManager.do`)
-  - DRM custom data : Input PallyCon DRM license token string as `pallycon-customdata-v2` custom header.
+  - DRM custom data : Input DoveRunner DRM license token string as `pallycon-customdata-v2` custom header.

 > Please refer to `drm_page.dart` source code in this sample for more details.

 ## FairPlay Streaming (FPS) DRM integration for iOS

-Unlike the Widevine integration for Android, FPS integration for iOS requires modification of Better Player code and additional implementation to support PallyCon Multi-DRM.
+Unlike the Widevine integration for Android, FPS integration for iOS requires modification of Better Player code and additional implementation to support DoveRunner Multi-DRM.

 You may follow the below steps or refer to the source files in `ios > Classes` folder of this sample project.